aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/read-existing-3d-scenes/_index.md

   - load 3D scene Java
 schemas:
 - type: TechArticle
-  headline: Read 3D Scene Java - Load Existing 3D Scenes Effortlessly with Aspose.3D
+  headline: Read 3D Scenes in Java with Aspose.3D
   description: Learn how to read 3d scene java using Aspose.3D.
 This step‑by‑step
     aspose 3d tutorial shows you how to import 3d model java files, modify them, and save your work.